valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-headers.md

 # Custom case headers

-Instead of the default case header which only shows a case name, each case header can be customized, using a configuration in the environment file of a front-end implementation.
+Instead of the default case header which only shows a case name, each case header can be customized, using configuration in the environment file of a front-end implementation.

 The custom header consists of blocks that use the Bootstrap column classes to define the block sizes.
 In this way, any layout can be created.